If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 When ageing of archeological child skeletons can not be performed from the more precise method of dental ageing – this paper offer a method for ageing based on length of long bones for children over the age of six years.

-Reference to paper in Anthropologischer Anzeiger (2012)
+Link to paper in Anthropologischer Anzeiger (2012)